mm80843/T3.5/docs/Benef/PBN__Benef_264.md

 # __Minimized contact and exposure__

-## Name of the Benefit

-Reduces the risk of transmission between officers

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors investing in this measure would benefit from reduced liability and legal risks, as well as improved officer morale and job satisfaction.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_276.md)